pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

    dtype that has massive benefits for users, both in usability as (for the significant part of the user base that has PyArrow installed) in performance.
-2. In case pandas eventually transitions to use `pd.NA` as the default missing value sentinel,  a migration path for _all_ our data types will be needed, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.
+2. In case pandas eventually transitions to use `pd.NA` as the default missing value sentinel,  a migration path for _all_ pandas data types will be needed, and thus the challenges around this will not be unique to the string dtype and therefore not a reason to delay this.